How to Move an Image to the Front or Back in Google Docs

 4. Choose “In front of text”.How to Move an Image to the Front in Google Docs

 This will put your image over the text or other images.
-Just remember, it might block some stuff behind it, so you might need to adjust it.
+Just note that it might block some stuff behind it, so you might need to adjust it.

 Bring image to the front in Google Docs